-Regardless of pressure, Ward has been revitalized under new head coach Adam Oates this season.
+Regardless of the pressure, Ward has been revitalized under new head coach Adam Oates this season.
 He has four goals and six points in seven games this year, an improvement from six goals and 17 points in 73 games last season.
-Still, at some point Ward’s 30.8 shooting percentage is going to drop, and he’ll probably stop being the team’s second leading scorer.
+Still, at some point, Ward’s 30.8 shooting percentage is going to drop, and he’ll probably stop being the team’s second-leading scorer.

 For now, the hot start belongs to the right guy.
 Joel Ward deserves his success, and his big goal on Thursday holds extra poignancy because of the man his jersey honors.

 — Joel Ward (@JRandalWard42) January 31, 2013

 Photo via the Caps website

 Russian Machine Never Breaks is not associated with the Washington Capitals; Monumental Sports, the NHL, or its properties.
 Not even a little bit.